lightbend/cloudflow/docs/Getting Started.md

 ## Develop a sample Cloudflow application

 In this section we will develop a sample application that will feature the main components of Cloudflow.
-It will be a simple hello-world style application, expressive enough to demonstrate the major features of Cloudflow.
+It will be a simple "hello world" style application, expressive enough to demonstrate the major features of Cloudflow.
 It will not have many of the advanced features that Cloudflow offers - the main idea is to give you a feel for what it takes to build a complete application and deploy it in running condition in a GKE cluster.

 We will develop a simple pipeline that processes events from a wind turbine farm.
 The application will receive streaming data that will pass through the following transformations :